-Ovarian cyst removal is surgery to remove a cyst or cysts from one or both of your ovaries.
-An open surgery requires an abdominal incision large enough that the doctor can see the cyst and surrounding tissue.
-It may be done instead of a laparoscopic surgery if the cyst is large, there are many cysts, or complications develop during a laparoscopic surgery.
+Ovarian cyst removal is surgery to remove one or more cysts from one or both ovaries.
+Open surgery uses a large abdominal incision to view the cyst and surrounding tissue.
+It may be done instead of a laparoscopic surgery if the cyst is large, there are many cysts, or complications happen during a laparoscopic surgery.

 An ovarian cyst may need to be removed if it is:

-Factors that may increase the risk of complications include:
+Things that may raise the risk of problems are:

 An incision will be made in the abdomen.
 The abdominal muscles will be separated and the abdomen will be opened.
 Next, the cyst will be removed.
-In some cases, a sample of tissue will be removed for testing.
-If cancer is found, 1 or both ovaries (if cysts are on both ovaries) may be removed.
-Lastly, stitches will be used to sew the abdominal muscles.
+A sample of tissue may be removed for testing.
+If cancer is found, one or both ovaries may be removed.
+Lastly, stitches will be used to close the abdominal muscles.
 The incision will be closed with stitches or staples.
 A bandage will be placed over the area.

-If you think you are having an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.

 The American Congress of Obstetricians and Gynecologists